-In observance of Labor Day, our office will be closed on Monday, September 3rd, 2018.
-We will resume normal business hours on Tuesday the 4th.
-We hope all of our clients and their families have a happy and safe extended weekend!
+Please be advised that we will be closed on Monday, January 21st, in observance of Martin Luther King Day.
+We will resume our normal hours of operation on Tuesday the 22nd.
+We hope all of our clients and their families have a safe and happy holiday weekend!

 Sentiment can drive shares higher or lower over a shorter period.
 Long term, earnings and earnings forecasts are the biggest factors that drives stocks.

 As of January 15, S&P 500 profits are forecast to rise 14.0% vs a year ago, the slowest pace since Q3 2017 (Refinitiv).
 This compares with an October 1st forecast of 20.1%.

 Falling oil prices (reduces profits in the energy sector)